The C4 model for visualising software architecture

 The C4 model doesn't prescribe any particular notation.
 As a starting point though, a simple notation that works well on whiteboards, paper, sticky notes, index cards and a variety of diagraming tools is as follows.

 You can then use colour and shapes to supplement the diagram, either to add additional information or simply to make the diagram more aesthetically pleasing.

 C4 and UML

 Although the example diagrams above are created using a "boxes and lines" notation, the core diagrams can be illustrated using UML with the appropriate use of packages, components and stereotypes.
-The resulting UML diagrams do tend to lack the same degree of descriptive text though, because adding such text isn't possible with some UML tools.
+The resulting UML diagrams do tend to lack the same degree of descriptive text though, because adding such text isn't possible (or easy) with some UML tools.